Arreton

 Park by the church

-three tiers meant the ropes have had to be 'forced' into a circle; if you get
+three tiers (in twos, lightest on top) meant the ropes have had to be 'forced' into a circle

-problems with the 5th slipping the wheel then make sure you pull all of the way
+a bit; make sure you pull all the way through to

 Buddle (just south of the village) are probably better, and The Chequers